-Windows 11 is now officially available for download worldwide.
+Windows 11 is available for download worldwide.
 Microsoft has released it as a free upgrade, which means you do not need to pay to upgrade your computer to Windows 11.
 It is available for free download for all eligible Windows 10 computer systems and will also be served pre-loaded on the new PCs from the companies like Lenovo, HP, Dell, Acer, Asus, etc.

 The new operating system comes with a completely new and fresh interface, new apps and features, and some functionality changes and if you are a beginner or if you have just bought a new PC with pre-loaded Windows 11, this post is just for you.
 Today, in this post, we will be sharing everything you need to know about Windows 11.

 - How to sign in to your Windows 11 PC